 # 6: The Start Up Costs

-The next thing you want to look at in a company is the startup cost.
-I believe in today’s world, no network marketing business should cost more than a $100 to start.
-There’s thousands of MLM companies to choose from, and having to spend $500 or more just to get started just isn’t right (as I see it).
+The next step to evaluate a MLM Company is to find out the actual startup cost.
+I believe in today’s world, no network marketing business should cost more than $300 to start.
+There are thousands of MLM Companies to choose from and having to spend $300 or more just to get started just isn’t economical.

+Spending $500 to $2,000 just to become a distributor is foolish.
 I think the lower the start-up cost, the better.
-Let’s face it; most of your prospects don’t have several hundred or several thousand dollars to start a part-time network marketing business.
+Most of your prospects don’t have $500 to start a part-time network marketing business.
 Even if they are interested in joining, a high start up cost will make you lose a lot of great prospects.

 # 7: The Compensation Plan

-The next thing you want to look at is the company’s compensation plan.
-You must realize that not all compensation plans are created equal.
-You want to see how many levels you get paid on, how much you get paid on each level, whether you must be on auto-ship to qualify for a bonus, if there are rules that make you lose your downline, etc.
+The next step to evaluate a MLM Company is to study the company’s compensation plan.
+Not all compensation plans are created equal.
+You want to see how many levels you get paid on, how much you get paid on each level, whether you must be on auto-ship to qualify for a bonus, if there are rules that cause you lose your downline, breakage, etc.

 Please know there are LOTS of different types of compensation plans.
-The most common are binary, uni-level, breakaway, and forced matrix.
-I’m not going to tell you that one is better than the other, but I prefer the uni-level plans myself.
-That’s what most of the big, established companies use.
+The most common are types are the binary, uni-level, breakaway, and forced matrix.
+I’m not going to tell you that one is better than the other, but I prefer the binary plans myself.

 # 8: The Company’s Financials

-The next thing to evaluate a MLM Company is the company’s financial statements.
+The next step to evaluate a MLM Company is review the company’s financial statements.
 Here are a few things to look for:

 - Does the company have strong financial backing?